jsvoo/Lendsqr-fe-test/README.md

 ### Key Features <a name="key-features"></a>

-- **Login** Users are able to login using their registered email with their BVN as password.
+- **Login :** Users are able to login using their registered email with their BVN as password.
-- **View Users** The user_table shows the summary of all users
+- **View Users :** The user_table shows the summary of all users
-- **View User Details** From the user_table, clicking "view details" on a user will take take you to the user's dashboard with full details of the user
+- **View User Details :** From the user_table, clicking "view details" on a user will take take you to the user's dashboard with full details of the user
+- **NOTE :** You need to be logged in to access the full app.
+Check Frequently Asked Questions below for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>